 Supported by senior advisors in project management, energy economics, and capital markets.

 Prairie2Cloud submitted its formal application to ISED's AI Compute Access Fund in February 2026.
 The project addresses critical western Canadian sovereign compute capacity gaps identified in Canada's national AI infrastructure strategy.
-All technical and financial projections on this site are drawn from that submission.
+Technical projections on this site are drawn from that submission; capital figures reflect the project's revised Class 5 estimate (May 2026), which supersedes the submission's capital figures.

 Curious about what it takes to build a sovereign AI data centre?
 Our interactive educational tools let you explore the economics, construction phases, and capital dynamics of large-scale compute infrastructure.